Fernthedev/controller-remap/README.md

 - Native support for Xbox One and/or PS4 controller (Only 1 controller at once)
 - Support for mappings for [custom controllers](#mappings)
 - Controls are based on the console versions of Minecraft.
+- You can control the cursor in menus with the joystick.*
 - Settings (can be found by pressing down d-pad arrow or by going to options)

   - Sensitivity settings